Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 As explained earlier, DataFrames are lazily evaluated, which means that they don't load data until you call a method to retrieve the data.
-You can call additional methods to transform the DataFrame (as the next line of code does) before you can call the method to retrieve the data.
+You can call additional methods to transform the DataFrame (as the next line of code does) before you call the method to retrieve the data.

 Next, the example returns a new DataFrame (`tweetData`) that just contains the column with the tweets (the column named `text`) with the first 100 rows of data from the original DataFrame